mohadesh/WBS_proj/WBS_GOOGLE_SHEETS_AUTOMATION.md

     throw new Error('Required sheets not found!');
   }

-  // خواندن DSL از Setting sheet const tagRow = findTagRow(settingSheet, CONFIG.DEFAULT_TAG);
+  // Locate DSL string in Setting sheet const tagRow = findTagRow(settingSheet, CONFIG.DEFAULT_TAG);
   if (!tagRow) {
     throw new Error(`Tag "${CONFIG.DEFAULT_TAG}" not found in Setting sheet!`);